-John Muir's chronology and legacy
+Muir's chronology and legacy

-1838 Born in Dunbar April 21 st .
+1838 Born in Dunbar 21 April.
 During his childhood, John Muir learns to climb on the walls of Dunbar Castle and is fascinated by 'everything that is wild.'
-1849 Aged 11 emigrated to the USA.
-He lived and worked on the family farm for 10 years, teaching himself and inventing by night.
+1040 · · · · · · · · · · · · · · · · · · · 1849 Aged 11 emigrated to the USA.
+He lived and worked on the family farm for 10 years, 100= teaching himself and inventing by night.
 1867 While working in mills and factories, Muir is blinded temporarily in an accident.
 Return of his sight leads to 1,000 mile walk from Wisconsin to Cuba.
 1870 Lives in the High Sierra as a shepherd with time to study, climb and explore glaciers.
 Takes many esteemed visitors on explorations of the area.
 1880 Aged 42 marries Louise Strenzel and for 6 years works as a fruit farmer and rancher.
 1890 Yosemite National Park established in the Ahwahnee Valley.
 1892 Co-forms the Sierra Club and serves as President for life.
 1893 Whilst touring the UK, Muir visits his birth town Dunbar and graves of the inspirational Wordsworth and Coleridge at Grasmere, the Lake District.
 1894 Muir's first book, The Mountains of California, is published.
 1901 Our National Parks published.
 1903 President Roosevelt spends 3 days camping with Muir in Yosemite.
 Muir's world tour begins.
 1907 Fight to save Hetch Hetchy Valley begins.
 1909 Stickeen published and Muir leads President Taft through Yosemite 1911 My First Summer in the Sierra published.
 1912 The Yosemite published.
 1914 Muir dies of pneumonia on Christmas Eve, aged 76.
 1951 First UK National Park is designated (Peak District).
 1976 John Muir Country Park designated at Dunbar, Scotland.
 1981 John Muir House, Birthplace Museum opens.
 1983 John Muir Trust is founded in Scotland to conserve wild land.
-1987 Trust purchases Li and Coire Dhorrcail in Knoydart.
-1997 Trust launches John Muir Award engagement initiative.
-2000 Trust purchase Ben Nevis.
+1987 John Muir Trust purchases Li and Coire Dhorrcail in Knoydar 1997 John Muir Trust purchases Bon Novie John Muir Trust purchases Bon Novie 2000 John Muir Trust purchases Ben Nevis.
 2002/03 Scotland's National Parks are established.
-100 000th John Muis Award presented.
-WAY 2010 100,000 John Muli Awaru presenteu.
-2013 21st April is designated John Muir Day in Scotland.
+2010 100,000 th John Muir Award presented.
+2013 21 April is designated John Muir Day in Scotland.
 2014 The John Muir Way opens in Scotland - coast to coast between Dunbar and Helensburgh.
-2018 John Muir Award 21st birthday celebrations.

-Trust celebrates 21 years of Nevis guardianship.
+2021 John Muir Trust celebrates 21 years of Nevis guardianship.
+2022 John Muir Trust celebrates 25 years of running the John Muir Award 2023 John Muir Trust celebrates the 500,000 th John Muir Award presented 2025 John Muir Trust launches a refreshed approach to the John Muir Award ,